HannanJaved/HannanJaved/README.md

 </div>

-- Finetuning, Evaluation, and multi-fidelity HPO for finetuned Small Language Models
+- Finetuning and Evaluation for Small Language Models (upto 8B params)
-- Finding optimal dataset mixtures for the annealing phase of pretraining for LLMs
+- Finding optimal dataset mixtures for the annealing phase of pretraining for LLMs using synetune
 - Exploring ways to expand my master thesis (Fairness in Recommendations using Graph Neural Networks)

 Open to collaboration and discussion on any of these topics! 😃